vlgalaev/run-application/README.md

 the rest...

 ### Installing

-1. Go to the `\path-to-RadExPro\` in Windows Explorer.
+1. Check that RunApp.dll is at \path-to-RadExPro\
+2. Run command prompt at `\path-to-RadExPro\`.
-2. Execute the following instruction with Command prompt:
+3. Execute the following instruction:
 `regsvr32 .\RunApp.dll`
-3. Done
+4. Done

 ## Executing the application

 1. Put the module into RadExPro flow.
-2. Assign the module parameter.
+2. Choose the application to run.
+3. Type the application parameters to the parameters field,
-3. Run the RadExPro flow.
+4. Run the RadExPro flow.